hossain-mdismail/Mole-Segmentation-Dermatology/Result-images/Result_Explanation.md

 ---

 ## 1. Original Image
+Out of all the sample images available in the dataset (`mole_images/`),
+the file **`medium_risk_16.jpg`** was selected for demonstration in this run.

-The raw input image is a dermoscopic or photographic skin image containing one or more moles.
+This image is a dermoscopic/photographic skin image containing multiple moles.
-In this example, the mole of interest appears near the center of the image.
+The mole of interest appears near the center of the image and serves as the baseline input
-This serves as the baseline input for the segmentation pipeline.
+for the segmentation pipeline.

 ![Original Image](original-img.png)